 Our final stop is a traditional pub and brewery in the Old Town.
 And it retains its traditional atmosphere; it is a bit smokey (there is a non-smoking area if that's a problem), and noisy with the hum of Prague locals enjoying a beer after work.

 Here we order a semi-dark amber beer, brewed at 13 degrees.
 This is a yeast beer, a rare subspecies of Czech Pilsner that has fresh yeast added after fermentation.
 This extra yeast makes the beer crisp and vibrant.
 Unpasteurised beers do not travel well, so are best consumed right where they are brewed.
 Drink up!

 At each pub the Beer Master explains the brewing processes and ingredients employed in the making of the beers you sample.
 Participants in the tour will gain an appreciation of the varying complexities of taste and finish in the different beers, and will learn about the history and traditions of beer brewing in the Czech Republic.

 Hopefully you gain an appreciation of why the Czech Republic considers itself the premier beer brewing nation in the world.
 But most of all, we hope you have fun!

 This activity is open to all ages from 18-80 years old and is paced to the participants of the tour.
 It is not a mad drinking binge, it's about quality not quantity.
 However, there is plenty of beer to drink.

 The Prague Brewery Tour is in English.
 It can be arranged in other languages for groups (10+ people).

 Note: Prague Experience recommends responsible drinking.
 Participants undertake this activity at their own risk.

-You may also enjoy these alternative tours based our beer appreciation:
+Note: You may also wish to consider these alternative tours based around Czech beer: